pixlwave/Watch-The-Matrix/README.md

 A watchOS client for [matrix.org](https://www.matrix.org).

-You can use it to view rooms, read new messages and react to them so far.
+View rooms and read or react to messages on Apple Watch.
+Targets watchOS 7.

 ## Instructions